sipeed/sipeed_wiki/docs/hardware/en/logic_analyzer/combo8/use_daplink_function.md

 ### Connecting DAPLink using MDK
 - Set the Reset Options to SYSRESETREQ.
-- In CMSIS-DAP, locate and select the CMSIS-DAP HS device.
+- In CMSIS-DAP, locate and select the RV CMSIS-DAP device.

 ![cfg_dap_debugger_of_mdk](./../../../zh/logic_analyzer/combo8/assets/use_daplink_function/cfg_dap_debugger_of_mdk.png)